MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 The function `getCategoricalObjectValue` just provides a convenient way of accessing properties by their category index.
 You must provide an `objectName` and `propertyName` that match the object and property in *capabilities.json*.

 ## Other features
 You can add a slider control or tooltips to the bar chart.
-For the code to add, see the commits at [Added a property pane slider to control opacity](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/e2e0bc5888d9a3ca305a7a7af5046068645c8b30) and [Added support for tooltips](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/981b021612d7b333adffe9f723ab27783c76fb14).
+For the code to add, see the commits at [Add a property pane slider to control opacity](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/e2e0bc5888d9a3ca305a7a7af5046068645c8b30) and [Add support for tooltips](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart/commit/981b021612d7b333adffe9f723ab27783c76fb14).
 For more information about tooltips, see [Tooltips in Power BI visuals](./add-tooltips.md).

 ## Packaging